Polygon-Advocates/zkThon-2023/challenge-2.md

 - Once deployed head over to the [block explorer](https://explorer.internal.zkevm-test.net/) and lets verfy the deployment and get all the nesseary information for the submissions.
 - Things to look for submissions [ `Transaction hash` and `Contract address` ]

-## Lets Proceed with the Submission and how do we proceed with that
+## Challenge Submission and guidelines

 - Fork the repository [ we hope you did that already 💫]
 - Create a new branch  `username_zkthon`, e.g.  `PriyathamVarma_zkThon`  [ we hope you already did this too  💫]